Skip to content

 • In-app notifications — always enabled

-• Slack / Microsoft Teams — real-time alerts with severity, resource details, and CloudTrail attribution
+• Slack / Microsoft Teams — real-time alerts with severity, resource details, CloudTrail attribution, and diff summary

 • PagerDuty — for critical severity drifts